 - The point of the Ultimate Being in the first Parasite Eve game.
 It would be able to take over the world as it could change its DNA at will to overcome any resistance.

-- Ditto's DNA is also said to have an unstable, but regularly malleable.
+- Ditto's DNA is also said to be unstable, but regularly malleable.
 This is apparently what lets it shape itself into any other Pokemon, and breed with any Pokemon capable of it.

 - The Zerg of Starcraft have this trait, along with a hyperactive metabolism that can rapidly replace most of a particular creature's body.
-Background details in Starcraft II explain that zerg are essentially composed entirely of highly mutable stem cells of two types: "Type A" that experience rapid mutations, and "Type B" that hunt them down and destroy them.
+Background details in Starcraft II explain that a Zerg organism is essentially composed entirely of highly mutable stem cells of two types: "Type A" that experience rapid mutations, and "Type B" that hunt them down and destroy them.
 The surviving Type A cells go on to create the next generation of Type B, leading to evolution at a cellular level that quickly spreads through the entire organism.
 Combined with their psychic Hive Mind, this leads to the rapid "mutations" that serve zerg forces as in-game upgrades and unit production.
+Then there's the Primal Zerg introduced in Heart of the Swarm, who are the Zerg who never left their homeworld of Zerus and are not part of the Hive Mind; their cells are just as mutable, but they mutate by fighting, killing, and devouring each other, with the winners absorbing desirable traits from their prey.

 - Danielle "Dani" Phantom, a female clone of Danny Phantom, has unstable DNA that causes her to melt into ectoplasm whenever she turns into a ghost and uses her powers.
 But she got better.